 House League Hockey

 This is a basic House League which starts at age 7 for U8 (Modified-Ice) then 8 years old for U9 (Modified/Full-Ice), then carries on up to U21 age.
 It consists of usually one game a week with about 10 practices a year depending on the age group.

 Rostered Select Hockey

 This is in addition (at additional cost) to the House League games and practices offered through basic registration.
 This becomes a travel hockey team that can play extra exhibition games and tournaments throughout the year.
-This team is picked via a tryout process in September prior to the House League draft.
+This team is picked via a tryout process in September.
 It would consist of 17-18 players (including goalies) which, during normal House League schedule, would be divided up on separate teams to ensure a balance of skill on each house league team.

 The additional fees cover Ice Times, Referees, Timekeepers and Insurance.
 Individual Teams may request additional Fees from each Player for the Team fund; this amount will depend on Team Fundraising Activities, and is used to cover Tournaments, Extra Ice and other Hockey Development Programs that are implemented.